Small Ruminant Management and Fiber Conference

 Throughout the weekend, visitors were able to stop by the trade show to learn more from representatives from the USDA, fiber mills, artists, publications, and individual farmers.

 A photo montage of the conference is available on the CGA website, and videos of some of the classes will be posted here when they are available.
+Meanwhile, here is a link to many of the presentations that were given at the conference:

 THANK YOU TO OUR SPONSORS !